CERN-MEDICIS

 Radioisotopes are already widely used by the medical community for imaging, diagnosis and radiation therapy.
 However, many of those currently used do not combine the most appropriate physical and chemical properties and therefore do not target tumours closely enough.
 In some cases, a different type of radiation could be better suited.

 CERN-MEDICIS (Medical Isotopes Collected from ISOLDE) is a unique facility designed to produce radioisotopes with the right properties to enhance the precision of both patient imaging and treatment, and provide the opportunity to radically improve the success of cancer treatment.
-It will expand the range of radioisotopes available for medical research – some of which can be produced only at CERN – and send them to hospitals and research centres in Switzerland and across Europe for further study.
+It expands the range of radioisotopes available for medical research – some of which can be produced only at CERN – and sends them to hospitals and research centres in Switzerland and across Europe for further study in medical imaging and therapy.

-Great strides have been made recently in the use of radioisotopes for diagnosis and treatment, and MEDICIS will enable researchers to devise and test unconventional radioisotopes with a view to developing new approaches to fight cancer.
+Great strides have been made recently in the use of radioisotopes for diagnosis and treatment, and MEDICIS enables researchers to devise and test unconventional radioisotopes with a view to developing new approaches to fight cancer.